MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-known-issues.md

 ### Cause 2

-The sensor service runs as *LocalService* and performs impersonation of the directory services account.
+The sensor service runs as *LocalService* and performs impersonation of the Directory Service account.

 If the user rights assignment policy **Log on as a service** is configured for this domain controller, impersonation will fail unless the gMSA account is granted the **Log on as a service** permission.